jlevy/og-equity-compensation/README.md

   or RSUs), when you choose to pay (including 83(b) elections), and when you choose to exercise options.

-After these technical concerns, we move on to some discussion on how to think about all this in practice.
+After these technical concerns, we move on to how you can think about all this in practice.
 These sections focus on scenarios common to employees and candidates, but are also of likely interest to founders and hiring managers:

 - [**Evaluating Equity Compensation**](#evaluating-equity-compensation): Whether you have equity now or will in the future, it is helpful to learn *how to think about* the value of equity and